mmizutani/mcp-remote-deno/README.md

 - First positional argument: The URL of the remote MCP server (required)
 - Second positional argument: Local port for OAuth callback (optional, defaults to 3334)
 - `--header "Name: Value"`: Custom HTTP headers to send (optional, can be repeated)

+**Security Permissions:**

+The security flags in the command are carefully chosen to balance functionality with the principle of least privilege:

+- `--allow-write="$HOME/.mcp-auth"` permits storage of OAuth tokens and synchronization lockfiles in your home directory
+- `--allow-net=...` restricts network access to only localhost and the specific remote server
+- Other permissions enable minimal required functionality while maintaining security

 **Examples:**